 We came across a few downsides of this low profile cooler such as low TDP.
 We know that many people aren’t a fan of the strange color themes; however, the quality, performance, and material make people want it more and more.

 This Noctua cooler uses only top-quality parts and has installed an NF-A9x14 premium PWM fan in the heat sink.
 So, if you’re looking for the best CPU cooler then trust us, you won’t find a compact, silent, and lightweight pick than Noctua.

 - Not for Overclocking

-The NH-L9i costs less than $50 and is 37mm tall, making it the slimmest CPU cooler on our review guide.
+The NH-L9i costs less than $50 and is 37mm tall, making it the slimmest CPU cooler in our review guide.
 The NH-9i is 100% compatible with AMD and Intel processors too.
-However, to use it with an AM4 processor and motherboard, you’ll have to choose the same version of the cooler.
+However, to use it with an AM4 motherboard and processor, you’ll have to choose the same version of the cooler.

 The only issue with the NH-L9i we observed is its typical color scheme.
 Some might like it, and some might not.
 But, Noctua has just released black versions of their well-famous fans.
 If you’re interested in the best cooling that Noctua offers but don’t like their brown-tan colors, you can always go with the black model of the NH-L9i.

 If aesthetics do not interest you much, or you are working with a windowless mini-ITX case, then the original color code of Noctua NH-L9i should be a problem for you.
 All in all, if you want an affordable low profile cooler that delivers powerful performance and operates silently, then Noctua NH-9i should be your first-ever choice.

 - Extremely Slim